jina-ai/jina/README.md

 To install Jina with extra dependencies, or install on Raspberry Pi [please refer to the documentation](https://docs.jina.ai/chapters/install/via-pip.html).

-⚠️ For Windows users, you may install Jina [inside WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-See [here](https://docs.jina.ai/chapters/install/via-pip.html?highlight=windows#on-windows-and-other-oses) for more information on our Windows support.
+⚠️ Windows users can use Jina on CPU via the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+We're welcome the community on native Windows support (see #1252).

 ### In a Docker Container